-A travel visa is an official document that allows you to legally enter a foreign country, for a certain period of time.
-There are several different types of travel visas you can apply for.
+A travel visa is an official document that allows you to enter a foreign country for a certain period legally.
+There are several types of travel visas that you can apply for a visit.
 Tourist, student or business visas are just a few.
-Most visas are usually stamped on your passport.
+Most permits are usually stamped on your passport.

-Depending on where you are travelling, some countries may require a visa, while others will allow a certain threshold for the number of days visiting before requiring a visa.
-For example, the Schengen Area as of now, travellers are free to roam across the borders for up to 90 days.
+Depending on where you are travelling, some countries may require a visa, while others will allow a certain threshold for the number of days visiting before requiring a permit.
+For example, travellers can roam across the borders of the Schengen Area for 90 days.

-Schengen Area signifies a zone where 26 European countries, abolished their internal borders, for the free and unrestricted movement of people, in harmony with common rules for controlling external borders and fighting criminality by strengthening the common judicial system and police cooperation.
-Schengen Area covers most of the EU countries, except Ireland and the countries that are soon to be part of Romania, Bulgaria, Croatia and Cyprus.
-Although not members of the EU, countries like Norway, Iceland, Switzerland and Lichtenstein are also part of the Schengen zone.
+Schengen Area signifies a zone where 26 European countries abolished their internal borders, for the unrestricted movement of people, in harmony with standard rules for controlling external borders and fighting criminality by strengthening the traditional judicial system and police cooperation.
+Schengen Area covers most of the EU countries, except Ireland and the countries that will soon be part of Romania, Bulgaria, Croatia and Cyprus.
+In addition, although not members of the EU, countries like Norway, Iceland, Switzerland and Lichtenstein are also part of the Schengen zone.

 The 26 Schengen countries are Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.

 Currently, the Schengen Area consists of 26 member countries.
 All of these countries are located in Europe, from which:

 Note: Although most Schengen countries are in the European Union, you should not confuse the Schengen Area with the EU.